wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/protect-identities-azure-active-directory/includes/7-implement-multi-factor-authentication.md

 2. Go to **Azure Active Directory** &gt; **Users and groups** &gt; **All users**.
 3. Select **Multi-Factor Authentication**.
 4. A new page that displays the user states appears.
-5. Find the user you want to enable for Azure MFA.
+5. Find the user you want to enable for Azure Active Directory Multi-Factor Authentication.
 You might need to change the view at the top.
 6. Select the checkbox for each user’s name.
 7. On the right, under Quick Steps, select **Enable** or **Disable**.
 8. Confirm your selection in the pop-up window that appears.

 After you enable users, notify them via email.
 Tell them that they'll be asked to register the next time they sign in.
 Also, if your organization uses non-browser apps that don't support modern authentication, they need to create app passwords.
-You can also include a link to the Azure MFA end-user guide to help them get started.
+You can also include a link to the Azure Active Directory Multi-Factor Authentication end-user guide to help them get started.